 One of the great benefits of the club’s location is the relative reliability and quality of the snow.
 This is especially true of the lower slopes which lie in a sheltered position with nearby woods acting as an excellent snow fence, helping to build up good depths of snow.
 The position and lie of the lower field is such that enjoyable skiing can be had with only limited snow cover – a couple of inches can suffice!

 Whenever there is snow, we run as many tows as possible during the week and at weekends.
 As we are a club and all the work is done by volunteers, we can’t guarantee the tows will run every day there is snow but, thanks to some key helpers, we barely miss a day when skiing and boarding are possible.

 Don’t expect Alpine restaurants and terraces for sun bathing – saying that, our cabin does have its own terrace!

 The club’s facilities have been improved a few years ago with a new cabin, with chairs & its own terrace, replacing the old, rather basic hut with its wooden benches.
 The new cabin provides a very pleasant spot to eat your lunch, have a drink and watch everyone else glide (or fall) down the slope.

 The village of Allenheads, which is all of a 150 metre walk away, has a variety of additional facilities.
-The excellent Hemmel Cafe is in the village (it’s been tripadvised!) and always has a good range of hot & cold food (plus toilets).
-During the winter, the cafe is open every day (except Wednesdays) from 10.00 to 16.00.
-There is also the Allenheads Inn which offers the obligatory good drink in a remarkable old building.
+Please note though that the Hemmel Cafe is currently closed as are the village toilets.
+This means the nearest venues for food and the nearest toilets are in Allendale Town.
+There is however the Allenheads Inn which offers the obligatory good drink in a remarkable old building.
 They also serve food at times – check with the pub for more information.
 The village also offers other places of interest.
 See the guide to the North Pennines and to Allendale.